• Home

 Overview

-This topic explains how to create a custom numeric metric for an experiment in LaunchDarkly.
+This topic explains how to create a custom numeric metric in LaunchDarkly.

 Call track and flush when an end user is redirected

 SDKs send events at regular intervals, such as every five seconds.
-If a browser redirects an end user to another page, any events that occurred between when the SDK last sent events and when browser redirected the end user will be lost.
+If a browser redirects an end user to another page, any events that occurred between when the SDK last sent events and when the browser redirected will be lost.
 To avoid this, call track and then flush when you know the browser will redirect an end user to another page, such as on click.
+To learn more, read Sending custom events and Flushing events.

 You can use numeric metrics to track the changes in a value against a baseline value.
 Unlike conversion metrics, which track whether or not an event occurred, numeric metrics let you measure changes in value against a baseline flag variation you choose.